The top female-founded period and cycle tracking apps for 2026

 Added pregnancy and perimenopause mode

 Clue also has a focus on helping fill the research gap on women’s health.
-It recently partnered with wearable Oura ring and the University of California Berkely to conduct menopause research for example.
+It recently partnered with wearable Oura ring and the University of California Berkeley to conduct menopause research for example.

 Embody: Privacy-forward cycle wellness